FlexMonkey/PhotoBrowserDemo/README.md

 *This project has now been updated to work under Swift 2.0 / Xcode 7 and can target both iPads and iPhones*

+*Updated to use peek and pop under 6s - explanatory blog post coming soon!*

 One of the side effects of using PHImageManager for asset management in Nodality is that I can no longer use UIImagePickerController to allow my users to select their images.
 Therefore, I’ve spent some time creating an image browser/picker to work with PHImageManager which, as a stand alone component, I thought I’d share (GitHub repo is here).